Twrigh18/Power-BI-Box-Office-Project/README.md

 *
 *
 *
-* Oringial screenly is alot more difficiult to get the genral audience to watch in theaters becasue they are unfamiliar with the materisl
+* Oringial screenly is alot more difficiult to get the genral audience to watch in theaters becasue they are unfamiliar with the materisl.
-*
+* Overall movies are either oringial or theey are adapted from other source materials

 ## Top Production Methods